Automattic/WP-Job-Manager/readme.txt

 * Added chosen javascript to enhance multiselect boxes when needed.
 * Multiple category support.
 * Attach Images on Upload to the job posts.
+* Added an option to show a multiselect for categories on the job filters.
+* Enabled chosen() for the job category filter.

 = 1.13.0 =
 * Shortcode arg to show numbered pagination instead of 'load more jobs'. show_pagination argument.